Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-olive-brown back with 8 - 9 dark cross bars on sides, belly orange, cheeks bluish-brown and gill cover irridescent golden-green, dorsal fin edged with blue with a row of reddish spots, sides with about a dozen bluish blotches, and fins light orange
+The back is olive-brown with 8 - 9 dark cross bars on sides.
+It has a orange belly, bluish-brown cheeks and irridescent golden-green gill cover.
+The dorsal fin is edged with blue with a row of reddish spots; the sides have about a dozen bluish blotches and the fins are light orange.

 aquatic insect larvae, small snails and tiny crayfish

 The Rainbow Darter is common in the upper Mississippi River basin.
 They are found in creeks and upper reaches of rivers in northeast Iowa in moderate abundance.

 The Rainbow Darter is a fairly large and stout-bodied species about 2 1/2 inches in length.
 It is brownish-olive with 8 or 9 greenish-brown bars on the sides, orange belly, bluish-brown cheeks, and irridescent golden green opercle.
 The spinous dorsal fin is edged with blue and has a row of reddish spots, sides with about a dozen bluish blotches, and light orange fins.
 There are 12 dorsal fin rays, 7 anal rays, and 45 or more scales along the lateral line .
 This species is the most brilliantly colored of all darters.